-Like every morning, I awoke to the wails of my alarm clock.
+Like every morning, I awoke to the screams of my alarm clock.
 The noise felt like little hammers pounding directly into my brain.
 I did want any rational person would do in that situation and smashed it.
-Now wide awake and unable to sleep, I decided to get out of bed and take a shower, so I waddled to the bathroom, half-asleep, grumbling to myself as I scratched myself in odd places.
+I waddled to the bathroom, half-asleep, grumbling to myself as I scratched myself in odd places.

-We decided to go to the bus station and hop on the first bus that arrived.
-The destination didn’t matter as long as it was out of town, away from the massive crowd.
-Unfortunately, it seemed like we weren’t the only ones with that idea and the four of us had to compete for space at the station.
+A buddy of mine often says that hanging out with fellow Red Sox fans in of itself is intoxicating.
+What a tool.
+Crowds can’t get you drunk.
+Beer can, though.
+That’s why I insisted we go anywhere that wasn’t downtown Boston.
+Our plan was to go to the bus station and hop on the first bus that arrived.
+It didn’t matter to us where it was going as long as it was out of the city and away from the tons of people now walking our streets.
+Unfortunately, it seemed like we weren’t the only ones with that idea and the four of us struggled to find a place to stand.

-The strange driver with a flat nose and bulgy starry eyes looked at us askance as we passed him by.
-While remaining in the driver’s seat, he turned around and asked whether we were sure we wanted to go where he was headed.
-We replied by asking whether they had bars where he was going.
-After a long pause, he admitted that there was one but it didn’t get that many customers.
-Excitedly, we begged the driver to step on it.
+The driver was weird looking, I gotta admit.
+He had a flat nose and bulgy starry eyes looked at us funny as we passed by.
+After we sat down, he turned in his driver’s seat and asked whether we were sure we wanted to go where he was headed.
+We replied by asking if they had bars where he was going.
+After a long pause, he admitted there was one but it didn’t get many customers.
+We begged the driver to step on it.

 Our talk turned from the Red Sox to a religious order or something and the benefits of joining.
-I think I made a snide remark about if it guarantees the Red Sox would win the World Series I would join in a heartbeat.
-She assured me that the order would fulfill my deepest desires.
-Still quite sloshed, I took this as confirmation and agreed that joining was a good idea.
-Before blacking out, I remember the unblinking eyes of a man holding a needle to my chest saying this is to ensure you are truly devoted.
+I think I made a comment like if it guarantees the Red Sox would win the World Series I would join in a heartbeat.
+She assured me that the order would fulfill my deepest desires and I think I took that as a “yes” but I was pretty wasted at the time so I don’t really remember.
+I do remember the unblinking eyes of a man holding a needle to my chest saying this is to ensure you are truly devoted before I blacked out.

-“Ugh,” I said to myself, “That’s the last time I go drinking at Innsmouth.”
+“Ugh,” I said to myself as I stood there in the shower, “That’s the last time I go drinking at Innsmouth.”